feathersui/feathersui-starling/README.md

 A state machine for menu systems.
 Uses events or signals to trigger navigation between screens or to call functions.
 Includes very simple dependency injection.

 ### Screen
 An abstract class for implementing a single screen within a menu developed with `ScreenNavigator`.
-Includes common helper functionality, including back/menu/search key handling, calculating scale from original resolution to current stage size, and template functions for initialize, layout and destroy.
+Includes common helper functionality, including back/menu/search hardware key callbacks, calculating scale from original resolution to current stage size, and template functions for initialize, layout and destroy.

 ## Dependencies